Default S3 method

 Balk (2008).

-The default method simply coerces x
+The default method simply coerces x to a numeric vector prior to

 calling the method above.
 The data frame method provides a formula interface